Quakers: Australia and New Zealand

 Friends in Australia and New Zealand follow the unprogrammed tradition, similar to that of the Britain Yearly Meeting.
 Considerable distances between the colonies and small numbers of Quakers meant that Australia Friends were dependent on London until the 20th century.
 The Society remained unprogrammed and is named Australia Yearly Meeting, with local organizations around seven Regional Meetings: Canberra (which extends into southern New South Wales), New South Wales, Queensland, South Australia (which extends into Northern Territory), Tasmania, Victoria, and Western Australia.
 The Friends' School is found in Hobart.
 An annual meeting each January, is hosted by a different Regional Meeting over a seven-year cycle, with a Standing Committee each July or August.
 The Australia Yearly Meeting published This We Can Say: Australian Quaker Life, Faith and Thought in 2003.

 Meetings for worship in New Zealand started in Nelson in 1842 and in Auckland in 1885.
 In 1889 it was estimated that there were about 30 Quakers in Auckland.
 The New Zealand Yearly Meeting, today consists of nine monthly meetings.
-The Yearly Meeting published Quaker Faith and Practice in Aotearoa New Zealand, in 2003.
+The Yearly Meeting published On These Islands I runga i ngā motu nei Quaker Faith and Practice in Aotearoa New Zealand, in 2003, and a revised edition in 2024.